A Mighty Girl's favorite stories for young children starring black Mighty Girls.

 After Libby tells a lie, her mother gives her a lesson in the importance of telling the truth.
 But when Libby decides to be completely honest all the time, people don't seem happy with that either — even if it is true that her friend has a hole in her sock, her classmate forgot his lunch money, and the next-door neighbor's yard that looks like a jungle.
 It's not until Libby gets a taste of a truth about herself that she begins to understand that the truth can either help or hurt.
 This excellent lesson on one of childhood's most difficult concepts — truth, lies, and being kind — is lighthearted, witty, and fun.

-Young Ada is full of curiosity, so when her house fills with a toe-curling smell, she's determined to track down the cause.
-She embarks on a fact-finding mission and conducts scientific experiments, all in the name of discovery.
+Young Ada is full of boundless curiosity, so when her house fills with a toe-curling smell, she's determined to track down the cause.
+Not afraid of failure, she embarks on a fact-finding mission and conducts scientific experiments, all in the name of discovery.
 But, this time, her experiments lead to even more stink and get her into trouble!
 Fortunately, Ada and her supportive family realize that it's always worth asking "why", even if only leads to more questions.
-This book by the author of the beloved Rosie Revere, Engineer reinforces the importance of perseverance captured in that book, as well as celebrating a love of science and a burning desire to learn.
-Fans of Ada can also get this Ada Twist, Scientist doll which looks just like the character from the book!
+This title by the author of Rosie Revere, Engineer reinforces the importance of perseverance captured in that book, as well as celebrating a love of science and a burning desire to learn.
+Fans of this title can also check out Ada Twist's Big Project Book for Stellar Scientists.

 Jazmin has been eagerly waiting for the day of the neighborhood parade, ready to twirl her baton and take the lead... but when the day finally comes, it's grey, rainy, and thunderous.
 "Mud Puddler...Cloud Crasher...Parade Wrecker," she complains, but the rain keeps coming.
 Finally, frustration leads her outside to shake her fists and stomp her feet — where she discovers that the rain can be plenty of fun too!
 Soon all her friends are cheering on Jazmin the Rain Stomper, whose stomping and splashing manages to outlast the rain.
 This encouraging story about making the best of a situation may inspire a few rain stomping parades!